fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/fx_FlightData.md

 ### `aircraftIdentificationPrevious`

-The process of associating FF-ICE Messages with flights, although faciliated by the gufi, can still involve several key fields, including the aircraft identification, the departure airport, the departure time and the destination aerodrome.
-These key fields may not always be fixed and may for instance be changed by a Flight Plan Update.
+The process of associating FF-ICE Messages with flights, although faciliated by the gufi, can still involve several key fields, including the aircraft identification, the departure airport, the departure time, and the destination aerodrome.
+These key fields may not always be fixed and may, for instance, be changed by a Flight Plan Update.

-FIXM enables the exchange of the key fields as they were initially (i.e. prior to any change) using the fields `...Previous` (`aircraftIdentificationPrevious`, `estimatedOffBlockTimePrevious`, `estimatedRouteStartTimePrevious`, etc.), so that the traditional message/flight matching remains easily doable, and also so that translation to an ATS message (e.g. CHG or DLA) remains possible.
+FIXM enables the exchange of these key fields as they were initially (i.e. prior to any change) using the fields `...Previous`
+(`aircraftIdentificationPrevious`, `estimatedOffBlockTimePrevious`, `estimatedRouteStartTimePrevious`, etc.), so that traditional message/flight matching can still be performed, and also so that translation to an ATS message (e.g. CHG or DLA) remains possible.

 Example: